pereznetworks/A-Course-Rating-API/README.md

       in the beginning of routes.js accessing the docs generated from that schema

       mongoose.set('useCreateIndex', true)

-## Mongodb getting started note:

-**So, while getting routes to work, I ended up taking a little detour..**

-although the steps in the project requirement indicate to:

-    1: running mongod in 1 term (project root dir)

-       and in 2nd term (same project root dir)

-       mongoimport seed data using - mydbname

-    2: then, create a mongo connection using - mydbname

-    3: and, create models from schema and and doc/collection to match

-    4: then work on routes,

-       that will run queries on these and return json data

-That did not work for me:

-    I ended up having to start over, used these basic Mongo shell cmds

-    mongod in 1 term
-    mongo shell in 2nd term
-      show dbs
-      use mydbname
-      db.dropDatabase()

-process as documented on https://mongoosejs.com/docs/models.html :

-  *this second set of steps... was the only I could get data into the document/collections...*

-   *that I created from the models I declared and then return any data using routes I setup*

-    1: create a mongoose connection using - mydbname

-    2: create schema and declare models

-    3: create documents from the models

-    4: seed data using ....

-      the insertMany method on the document/collection from step 3

-          I wrote a module for this in seed-data/insertData.js

-          which exports initUsers, initCourses, initReviews methods

-          these are run by index.js when the express server starts

-          basically...

-            on each of the user, course, review documents/collections

-            if no results returned from a find({})

-            then an insertMany is performed

-    5: then with routes set

-      can run queries on these documents/collections

-      which Returns json data as expected

-*it seems that even though, per the project instructions...*

-  *I run the mongo-import cmds and am connecting to the course-api db,*

-  *I am actually not able to access that data other than through mongo shell directly*

-  *maybe it's necessary to break from mongoose.js and use some mongod methods and syntax to get this working*

-  *but for now, I am using pure mongoose.js*

 ## Lots more to do :